 What was your favorite memory from high school?

-Mrs. Odsather and Mr. Mitchell were my favorite teachers in high school (and now they’re my English colleagues and friends, which is truly a dream come true).
-I spent a lot of lunch times my senior year hanging out with Mrs. O. We would nerd out over books (like Twilight) and I would tell her all of my hopes and dreams.
-She was actually pregnant with her youngest son, Alec (who is a freshman this year) when I was in her class.
+I was really close with Mrs. Odsather as a student.
+I spent a lot of lunch times my senior year hanging out with Mrs. O. We would nerd out over books (like Twilight).
+She was actually pregnant with her youngest son, Alec (who is a freshman this year), when I was in her class.
 Mrs. O has always been a kindred spirit.

 What is your favorite style trend from high school?